kristinemlarson/gnssrefl/README.md

 # rinex2snr - making SNR files from RINEX files

 I run a lowercase shop.
 Please name RINEX files accordingly and use lowercase station names.
-It also means that the filename must be N characters long (ssssddd0.yyo), where ssss is station name, ddd is day of year, and yy is two character year.
-If you have installed the CRX2RNX code, you can also provide a compressed RINEX format file, which means your file must be called ssssddd0.yyd.
+It also means that the filename must be 12 characters long (ssssddd0.yyo), where ssss is station name, ddd is day of year, followed by a zero, yy is the two character year and o stands for observation.
+If you have installed the CRX2RNX code, you can also provide a compressed RINEX format file, which ends in a d.
 I think my code allows gz or Z as compression types.

-A RINEX file has extraneous information in it (the data used for positioning) - and does not provide some of the information needed (elevation and azimuth angles) for reflectometry.
-The first task you have is to translate a data file from RINEX into what I will call a SNR format - and to calculate those geometric angles.
+A RINEX file has extraneous information in it (the data used for positioning, LOL) - and it does not provide some of the information needed for reflectometry (elevation and azimuth angles).
-For the latter you will need an orbit file.
+The first task you have is to translate a from RINEX into what I will call a SNR format - and to calculate those geometric angles.
+For the latter you will need an **orbit** file.
 If you tell it which kind of orbit file you want, the code will go get it for you.
 Secondly, you will need to decide how much of the data file you want to save.
-If you are new to the systems, I would choose **option 99**, which is all data between elevation angles of 5 and 30 degrees.
+If you are new to the my codes, I suggest you choose **option 99**, which means all data between elevation angles of 5 and 30 degrees.

 The command line driver is **rinex2snr**.
 You need to tell the program the name of the station, the year and doy of year, your orbit file preference, and your SNR format type.